- Mission Statement

-For students who seek educational experiences that do not carry college credits, the College offers a variety of special noncredit offerings through Corporate Solutions and the Division of Adult and Community Education (DACE).
+For students who seek educational experiences that do not carry college credits, the College offers a variety of special noncredit offerings through Corporate Solutions and the Division of Access and Community Engagement (DACE).
 They are offered at the Main Campus, the Regional Centers and many off-campus sites during each academic cycle, and are reviewed and updated regularly in response to community needs and interests.

-For more information on courses for personal enrichment, please visit the Division of Adult and Community Education online or call 215-751-8381.
+For more information on courses for personal enrichment, please visit the Division of Access and Community Engagement online or call 215-751-8381.

 The College offers classes during fall and spring semesters and during the summer as well as in other formats, including shorter terms and accelerated programs.
 For more information about course offerings, please visit the College’s Course Finder site.